Object of lawn bowls

 The laws of the game

-World Bowls maintains a document (called ‘Crystal Mark, Third Edition’) that sets out the laws of the game.
+World Bowls maintains a document (called ‘Crystal Mark, Fourth Edition’) that sets out the laws of the game.
 It is used by bowling organisations around the world.
-The current version is 3.2, ratified in June 2020.
+The current version is 4.0, ratified in May 2023.
 To download it, click here.